usc-isi-i2/Social-Viz/README.md

 - Video files are present in the folder Resources -> video

-NOTE: svg, png and video output for Cumulative data is incomplete

 DATA STATISTICS
 ---------------
+- The data is for around 10 million tweets

 - The tweets data has 102 dates.
   This includes: March 1 to March 31, 2013 ;